3rd: Number of bricks in a full triangle of masonry above an opening of 102mm brickwork Stretcher bond when a load-point is intact.

 A 35 degree angle in a stretcher bond and a 25 degree angle in a Flemish bond from both ends of the opening, carrying up to the central perpendicular joint where both angles meet is the load-point.

-When an opening is made within an existing wall and a load point is intact the triangle of brickwork above the opening is the only masonry that could collapse and is the only masonry that requires support.
+When an opening is made within an existing wall and a load point is intact the triangle of brickwork above the opening is the only masonry that could collapse and therefore is the only masonry that requires temporary support.

 Re-instate A load point